Escape from textured adsorbing surfaces: Discussion

 It is apparent that there are two contributions to the deviation of the mean escape time from its non-sticky benchmark.
 The contribution from the bottom surface scales like $K/H$ and the contribution from the lateral surface scales like $K'/L$, where $L$ and $H$ are the characteristic lengths in the direction of the axes.
 As first mentioned in Ref. \cite{scher2023escape} this scaling seems to be universal, and the geometry of the domain determines the effective length $\xi$.
 It can be easily verified to hold in Eqs. (\ref{mean_uniform_compare_pillars}) and (\ref{mean_uniform_compare_grooves}).

 In this work we considered surfaces with canonical topographies.
-However, the approach we employed is general and we expect that similar behaviour will also be found for other geometries with perpendicular sticky surfaces, up to the geometrical pre-factor $\xi$.
-For a general (even rugged) sticky surface we can approximate the form of the mean escape time as
+However, the approach we employed is general and we expect that similar behavior will also be found for other geometries with perpendicular sticky surfaces, up to the geometrical pre-factor $\xi$.
+For a general (even rugged) sticky surface, the expected form of the mean escape time is